ondat/documentation/docs/install/Azure/microsoft-azure-aks.md

 ### Step 3b - Installing via `kubectl-storageos` plugin

-The Ondat Portal UI will display the following cmd that can be used to install Ondat using the `kubectl-storageos` plugin
+The Ondat Portal UI will display the following cmd that can be used to install Ondat using the `kubectl-storageos` plugin:

 ![kubectl-storageos Install](/images/docs/install/PluginInstall.png)